coolshare/ReactReduxPattern/README.md

 	<br/><br/>
   - <b>Subscriber</b><br/>
-   		Subscriber allows you to subscribe a Redux "type" to receive an action and set action.data as value of its child element (the input):<br/><br/>
+   		Subscriber allows you to subscribe an action "type" to receive an action and set action.data as value of its child element (the input):<br/><br/>

    			A Input subscribes actionType "test2":<Subscriber ActionType="test2"><input/></Subscriber>
    			<br/><br/>where ation.data will be set as the value of input.
 You can also specify what specific field you like to set to the subscribed element (the input).